bramcal/Q-VAT/README.md

 - Dimension file (.txt): **The first file in the folder** should be a .txt file that contains:

-   - Width of the tiles you want to analyse (px)
+   - Width of the tiles you want to analyse (px).
-   - Height of the tiles in pixels you want to analyse (px)
+   - Height of the tiles in pixels you want to analyse (px).
    - Percentage overlap that has been used to acquire the tiles (%).

         This is important if you want to split the original image into the original acquisition tiles removing the overlapping parts (Q-VAT masking tool assumes Down&Ritght stitching).
 Use 0 if no overlap was used or if you want to split the original images in tiles with a fixed size.